natureblocks/open-impact-standards/README.md

 __Top-level json object:__
 - `standard` is the name of the open standard.
 - `parties` is the list of parties relevant to the open standard.
-- `nodes` is a dictionary containing the `Node` objects that comprise the standard's dependency chart.
+- `nodes` is a list containing the `Node` objects that comprise the standard's dependency chart.
 - `active_nodes` is a list of ids referencing `Node` objects whose dependencies have been met, but whose conditions for completion have not been satisfied.
 - If two or more `Node` objects specify an identical `DependencySet` object, the `DependencySet` is added to the `dependency_sets` array and referenced by those nodes. `DependencySet` objects can be referenced in `Node.dependency_sets` using a `DependencySetReference` object.
 ````